nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Test case: Click on either the "text" or "chart" tab under score list<br>
    Expected: The panel will be switched.

+### Exporting a student's progress

+1. Exporting a student's progress using CLI

+    1. Test case: `exportp x` (where x is the index of the student being checked) <br>
+       Expected: The student's progress will be exported into a PDF file in the default directory:
+        `<JAR file location>/data`.

+    2. Test case: `exportp x p/<CUSTOM_DIRECTORY>` (where x is the index of the student being checked) <br>
+        Expected: The student's progress will be exported into a PDF file in the `<CUSTOM_DIRECTORY>`.

+   3. Test case: Other incorrect check commands to try: `exportp`, `...` <br>
+     Expected: The student's progress will not be exported.
+Error details shown in the status message of export progress window.

+2. Exporting a student's progress through mouse click

+    1. Test case: Click on the "Export Student's Progress" button in the student card.
+An export progress window will pop up.
+Click the "Click to select folder" button to select a folder to export the PDF file.
+Click the "Save" button to save the file.<br>
+       Expected: The student's progress will be exported in the selected folder using the default file name `<STUDENT_NAME>'s Progress Report.pdf`.

+   2. Test case: Click on the "Export Student's Progress" button in the student card.
+An export progress window will pop up.
+Click the "Click to select folder" button to select a folder to export the PDF file.
+Change the file name.
+Click the "Save" button to save the file.<br>
+      Expected: The student's progress will be exported in the selected folder using the specified file name.

+   3. Test case: Click on the "Export Student's Progress" button in the student card.
+An export progress window will pop up.
+Click the "Click to select folder" button to select a folder to export the PDF file.
+Change to an invalid file name.
+Click the "Save" button to save the file.<br>
+      Expected: The student's progress will not be exported.
+Error details shown in the status message of export progress window.

 ### Saving data
 The data will be automatically saved by MATHUTORING.